 When we were asked to review this film, I was prepared for the usual highlights from his life with perhaps the usual misinterpretation of his life that comes from fellow Spurgeon fandom.
 Ai??Since the film was a Kickstarter project, I was also prepared for the film to be a bit like the other typically bad documentaries Iai??i??ve seen with short historical re-enactments Ai??peppering a questionable or incomplete picture of his life.
 Ai??The trailer didnai??i??t do it for me so when I sat down to the screener realizing this would be a two hour flick, I wasnai??i??t sure that Iai??i??d make it.

 This documentary skips the re-enactments and adds something that is mostly foreign to Christian film, be it documentary or cinematic.
 Ai??It adds stunning ai???on locationai??? b-roll footage which has fantastic lighting.
 Ai??Instead of trying to do something Christian film doesnai??i??t seem to be able to do (actors doing dialogue), the film leans heavily on original source material from the Spurgeon sermons and biographies.
-Ai??McCaskell used a digital rendering of historic prints and photos which makes the items appear as if they are 3-D. Ai??Iai??i??m not sure what you call this—Pittman could straighten me out hereai??i??but it is gorgeous in a documentary.
+Ai??McCaskell used a digital rendering of historic prints and photos which makes the items appear as if they are 3-D. Ai??Iai??i??m not sure what you call thisai??i??Pittman could straighten me out hereai??i??but it is gorgeous in a documentary.
 Ai??Iai??i??ve seen Way of the Master use it in more recent seasons of their TV program, but this technology is made for documentary.

 Since I am already familiar with all of the historical points of the film, I found myself just staring at the screen to see what they would do next with the graphics and Spurgeonai??i??s life.
 Ai??Itai??i??s a beautiful film on an important subject.
 Ai??Itai??i??s one that I donai??i??t want to see online; I want it in DVD so I can take my family and church through it one part at a time.
 Ai??I want to put it on the shelf next to my Spurgeon biographies because without it, my shelf is incomplete.
 Ai??Yours is too.

-The film covers almost all of the pertinent information that anyone who has read the better biographies of Spurgeon would want to see (especially Lewis Drummondai??i??s massive ai???Spurgeon: Prince of Preachers”).
-I was pleasantly surprised that McCaskell included Spurgeonai??i??s infamous incident where he said that before he would go to bed that night, he would smoke a cigar for the glory of God.
+The film covers almost all of the pertinent information that anyone who has read the better biographies of Spurgeon would want to see (especially Lewis Drummondai??i??s massive ai???Spurgeon: Prince of Preachersai???).
+Ai??I was pleasantly surprised that McCaskell included Spurgeonai??i??s infamous incident where he said that before he would go to bed that night, he would smoke a cigar for the glory of God.
 Ai??McCaskell handled this incident with the most intellectual honesty that Iai??i??ve seen on this and did not use the incident to ai???correctai???
 Spurgeon from the distance of 150 years.
 Ai??I found that refreshing because most of Spurgeon fandom tends to skate over that incident because of their own weaknesses regarding Christian liberty.

 I also appreciated the emphasis on the little known or discussed ministry of the Metropolitan Tabernacle, the Stockwell Orphanage.
 Ai??When Baptists these days think of Spurgeon, they think of the 19th century version of Bunyanai??i??s ai???Valiant for Truthai???.
 Ai??They think of his evangelistic efforts, his faithfulness to the Word of God through the Downgrade Controversy, his eloquence in preaching, his Calvinism, his love of the Puritans, and if youai??i??re a Southern Baptist, the numbers of people he baptized and the amounts of money he raised.
 Ai??They do not think of Spurgeon as a guy who was working actively to transform society.
 Ai??Spurgeon never did this at the expense of truth, but because of it.
 Ai??Yeah, thereai??i??s a lesson there.

 Spurgeon was influenced to start the orphanage by his friend and British neighbor, George Mueller of Bristol.
 Ai??The reason these men of God started orphanages is because in the Victorian era, children were being cast out into the streets as homeless if they werenai??i??t being drowned in the Thames as babies.
 Ai??These men prayed in ridiculous sums of money to start orphanages because they werenai??i??t just ivory tower exegetes.
 Ai??They believed the gospel should transform social ills.
 Ai??The Holy Spirit (remember Him?) used these men to do something beyond their abilities.
 Ai??In 19th century England, there was no greater social ill than the sweat shop abuse of children and the epidemic of homeless children.
 Ai??These men cared enough about their neighbors to do something about it.